Ann Kurth

-Ann Elizabeth Kurth FAAN is the dean and Linda Koch Lorimer Professor at Yale School of Nursing.
-She is a fellow of the National Academy of Medicine and a member of the United States Preventive Services Task Force.
-She is an expert in global health and studies HIV.
+Ann Elizabeth Kurth, PhD, CNM, MPH, FAAN, FACNM is President of The New York Academy of Medicine (NYAM), a leading nonprofit organization focused on health equity; she is the first epidemiologist to lead NYAM in its 176-year history.
+Previously she was the dean and Linda Koch Lorimer Professor at Yale School of Nursing (YSN).
+She is a fellow of the National Academy of Medicine and was a member of the United States Preventive Services Task Force.
+She is an expert in global health and HIV with work funded by the National Institutes of Health, Bill & Melinda Gates Foundation, CDC, and others, for studies in the US and internationally.
+Dr. Kurth has published ~250 peer-reviewed articles, chapters, and monographs.
+She currently co-chairs the National Academy of Medicine Board on Global Health, which includes a focus on health issues of national and global import.

 Early life and education

-Kurth completed her bachelor's degree at Princeton University where she specialised in African and Developmental Studies and completed in 1984.
+Kurth completed her bachelor's degree magna cum laude at Princeton University where she specialised in African and Developmental Studies and completed in 1984.
 She completed a Master of Public Health at Columbia University, graduating in 1987.
-She joined Yale School of Nursing where she earned a Master of Science in Nursing in 1990.
-She was certified a midwife in 1990.
-She joined the University of Washington for her doctoral studies, gaining a PhD in epidemiology in 1998.
+She was clinically educated at Yale School of Nursing where she earned a Master of Science in Nursing in 1990.
+She was certified as a nurse-midwife in 1990.
+She joined the University of Washington for her doctoral studies, gaining a PhD in epidemiology in 2003.
 In 1993 she published her doctoral research in a book - Until the Cure: Caring for Women with HIV - one of the first textbooks that described HIV in women.
 The book considers the ethical issues, including the reproductive rights of women with HIV, and legal conflicts.
-She worked as a National Institutes of Health postdoctoral fellow working in the Centre for Aids in Seattle between 2000 and 2003.
+She worked as a National Institutes of Health postdoctoral fellow in Seattle between 2000 and 2003.